Samsung to pay Ericsson $650 million plus royalties to end patent spat

 "This agreement allows us to continue to focus on bringing new technology to the global market and provides an incentive to other innovators to share their own ideas," Alfalahi said.

-Samsung said on Sunday it had signed a cross-licensing agreement with Google (GOOG.O) and signed a licence deal with Nokia NOK1V.HE in November last year.
+Samsung said on Sunday it had signed a cross-licensing agreement with Google and signed a license deal with Nokia in November last year.

 (Additional reporting by Mia Shanley, Sven Nordenstam and Olof Swahnberg; Editing by Louise Ireland)